juanfonsecasolis-automation/javascript-playwright-Bondar-course/README.md

 ## Objective
 The objective of this repository is to put hands on automation using JS/TS with Playwright and determine if it is still a suitable combination.

+## Method
+The method is taking the course of Artem Bondar "Playwright: Web Automation Testing From Zero to Hero" and solve the exercises proposed.

 ## Conclusions